 Post-treatment symptoms can vary by person and the severity of the condition, but for most patients, it is not uncommon to return to normal activity the same day of treatment.
 In fact, in most instances, it is even recommended to be active following the procedure.
 Compression stockings are strongly recommended for the first 1-2 weeks following the treatment for best results.
 Be sure to carefully follow any post-treatment instructions received from your provider.

 Will my insurance cover the cost of vein treatment?

 The majority of insurance companies, including Medicare, recognize vascular issues as legitimate medical conditions.
 It is important to educate yourself regarding your level of coverage prior to receiving treatment.
-If you need assistance, the friendly staff at the Vascular Center of Northern Michigan is ready and willing to discuss your billing concerns.
+If you need assistance, our staff is ready and willing to discuss your billing concerns.